galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 In this tutorial, we will:

+* Install and configure a message queueing system on our Galaxy server (can be a different VM)
 * Install and configure a Pulsar server on a remote linux machine using ansible
-    * We will configure the Pulsar server to run via the RESTful interface
+    * We will configure the Pulsar server to run via the message queueing interface
 * Configure our Galaxy servers to run a job there
 * Run a job remotely